DataDog/documentation/content/en/network_monitoring/devices/guide/device_profiles.md

 Device profiles define which metrics to collect and how to transform them into Datadog metrics.
 Each [profile][2] is expected to monitor a class of similar devices from the same vendor.

-The Device Onboarding Experience provides a guided, GUI-based experience to seamlessly create and manage device profiles, which allow you to specify tags and metrics to be collected from your network devices, as well as verify the matching devices to each profile.
+The Device Onboarding Experience provides a guided, GUI-based experience to:
+- Seamlessly create and manage device profiles
+- Specify tags and metrics to be collected from your network devices
+- Verify the matching devices to each profile

 For more information on advanced profile details, review the [Profile Format Reference][3] page.

 ## Prerequisites